-- (A) Each Party shall serve, on all Parties and the Hearing Officer, a written list of exhibits and witnesses, including expert witnesses, at least five (5) days before the first day of the Removal Hearing. - (B) Each Party shall serve, two (2) days before the first day of the Removal Hearing, exhibit binders on all Parties and the Hearing Officer, in accordance with the format or form set by the Hearing Officer. - (C) The Hearing Officer shall have discretion to exclude any exhibit, evidence, or witness that was not included in the submitted exhibit binders or not disclosed in accordance with the applicable deadlines set forth above in VI.7(A), (B). - (D) The Parties are encouraged to meet and confer in advance of the Removal Hearing date and to stipulate to exhibits or witness lists, as well as the admissibility of any exhibits and evidence prior to the commencement of the Removal Hearing.
+(A) Each Party shall serve, on all Parties and the Hearing Officer, a written numbered list of exhibits (exchanged pursuant to section VI.2, above) and witnesses, including expert witnesses, at least five (5) days before the first day of the Removal Hearing.
+This requirement does not apply to impeachment or rebuttal exhibits or witnesses.

+(B) Each Party shall serve, at least two (2) days before the first day of the Removal Hearing, exhibit binders on all Parties and the Hearing Officer, in accordance with the format or form set by the Hearing Officer.

+(C) The Hearing Officer shall have discretion to exclude any exhibit or witness that was not included in the submitted exhibit binders or not disclosed in accordance with the applicable deadlines set forth above in VI.7(A), (B).
+This remedy does not apply to impeachment or rebuttal evidence.

+(D) The Parties are encouraged to meet and confer in advance of the Removal Hearing date and to stipulate to exhibits or witness lists, as well as the admissibility of any exhibits and testimony prior to the commencement of the Removal Hearing.